Cisco0xf/languages/README.md

 This directory contains all language-related definitions for the `AutoLangField` package.
 You can use it to customize the language detection in the package.
+Contains the RegExp patterns for +81 language, its Language Code and the language data

 ## File Details: